-Online consultations (also known as econsultations or econsults) enable patients to seek help from their GP practice more easily, and the practice to respond more efficiently.
-Changing the channel of communication brings convenience for patients, and a reduction in workload for GPs which in turn cuts the wait for patients.
+Online consultations (also known as econsultations or econsults) enable patients to seek help online and from their GP practice more easily, and the practice to respond more efficiently.
+Changing channel brings convenience for patients, and a reduction in workload for GPs which in turn cuts the wait for patients.

-- Patients can seek help at any time, anywhere
+- Patients can seek help at any time on any device

 - Any patient, parent or carer can seek help, any problem

 - Information is sent securely from patient to GP via N3

 - GP practice staff operate their own secure portal within N3

 - Reception staff identify the patient and assign to a clinician

 - The GP decides how to help each patient.

 - Full two way secure messaging, telephone, appointment as needed.